- Location data incorrect in lighting system

 Clean the Photocell or Ambient Light Sensor

 Many deck lighting systems use a photocell sensor to detect actual ambient light levels in addition to calculated sunset times.
 Debris, spider webs, bird droppings, or a dirty lens on the photocell cause it to read incorrectly, triggering lights at the wrong time.
-Wipe the sensor with a dry microfiber cloth and clear any obstruction in front of it.
-Sensor location matters — a photocell in a shaded area will trigger earlier than intended.
+Wipe the photocell lens with a dry microfiber cloth and clear any obstruction in front of it.
+The photocell is typically a small dome or cylindrical eye mounted on the transformer unit, on a post top, or integrated into the control hub — look for a small glass or plastic dome that faces the sky.

 Needed for this step